Best Absolute Return Funds UK to Watch

 The BlackRock UK equity absolute return fund aims to deliver positive absolute returns through a combination of capital appreciation and fixed income on investors’ investment regardless of market conditions.
 The BlackRock equity absolute return fund is an ideal option for those who are looking to increase their risk by getting exposure to equity securities and the equity market.
 The fund invests at least 70% in shares of companies domiciled in or have their primary listing in the United Kingdom.

 All in all, the fund holds stocks of 69 companies including RELX plc, Rio Tinto plc, Reckitt Benckiser Group plc, Tesco, and more.
 In terms of market performance, the BlackRock UK equity absolute return fund is up 1.02% since the beginning of the year after having a negative return in 2020.
 In 2019, however, the fund has generated a return of nearly 10%.

 9. FP Argonaut Absolute Return Fund

 While most absolute return funds focus on a combination of shares appreciation and fixed income assets, the FP Argonaut Absolute Return Fund aims to deliver positive returns by combining long and short market stock positions.
-The fund is not as dominant as other absolute return funds in our list and finding data and information might be a challenge.

 Since its launch, the fund has generated over 118%.
 In 2020 only, the annual return stands at 16.6% and 12.8% in the year before.
 This year, however, the fund, so far, has a negative return of -1.4%.